 Be patient with yourself so that you can learn and grow.
 Remember that this is a difficult task for anyone to do alone.
 Change is hard.
 Know when to get help.
-Consider supervision, coaching, or psychotherapy with a psychologist who is an expert in this approach and who has a background and expertise in trauma.
+Consider supervision, coaching, or psychotherapy with a psychologist who has a background and expertise in trauma.